rednafi/exert/README.md

 ### Apply common converters without repetition

 Common converters can be applied to multiple fields without introducing any repetition.
-The the previous section already shows how to do it:
+The last section already shows how to do it:

 ```python
 ...